HuubBuis/grbl/doc/markdown/interface.md

   - `[MSG:Restoring defaults]` - Appears as an acknowledgement message when restoring EEPROM defaults via a `$RST=` command.
 An 'ok' still appears immediately after to denote the `$RST=` was parsed and executed.

   - `[MSG:Sleeping]` - Appears as an acknowledgement message when Grbl's sleep mode is invoked by issuing a `$SLP` command when in IDLE or ALARM states.
 Note that Grbl-Mega may invoke this at any time when the sleep timer option has been enabled and the timeout has been exceeded.
 Grbl may only be exited by a reset in the sleep state and will automatically enter an alarm state since the steppers were disabled.
   - NOTE: Sleep will also invoke the parking motion, if it's enabled.
 However, if sleep is commanded during an ALARM, Grbl will not park and will simply de-energize everything and go to sleep.
+  - `[Se:x.xxx]` - This message appears during G33 moves after each index pulse, when bit 3 in the report mask is set. x.xxx is the error in the unit set

 - **Queried Feedback Messages:**